 The advertising style is so great, it comes off as somewhat ambitious but also honest and sincere, and in retrospect so spot on.
 It was thought provoking, challenged the status quo, showed the benefits and even contained a few usage tutorials, education-based marketing.

-One particular page spread caught my eye:
+One particular page spread caught our eye:

 The ambitiousness of the parallel feels very apt.
 But really has website design seen a revolutionary step forward such as what the Mac did for computers?
 Why is the world stuck with the command line/text mindset?